Demystifying spooky species this Halloween

 We asked our Facebook followers what species spooked them the most, and spiders came out on top.

 Spiders are probably among the most commonly cited groups of species when people speak of things that creep them out.
-We are sometimes caught by a surprise sighting of one, or literally caught in their webs.
+We are sometimes caught by a surprise sighting of one, or literally get caught in their webs.

 Of the approximately 35,000 species of spiders listed worldwide, only a handful are considered to be dangerous to humans.
-Spiders are generally shy and non-aggressive and they are most likely to bite humans when they feel threatened.
-The infamous but rarely encountered species (in Canada) — the black widows — can deliver more potent venom but the risk of a bite is extremely rare and bites are not fatal.
+Spiders are generally shy and non-aggressive, and they are most likely to bite humans when they feel threatened.
+The infamous but rarely encountered species (in Canada) — the black widows — can deliver more potent venom, but the risk of a bite is extremely rare and bites are not fatal.
 There are two species of black widow spiders in Canada: the western black widow and the northern black widow.

 I can see why spiders hanging out on the ceiling may be scary.
 Perhaps we’re afraid they’d fall into our mouths while asleep.
 But the fact that they are able to defy gravity makes them awesome!
-Thousands of miniscule hairs on their legs create multiple contact points on surfaces (even the smoothest ones) and the force applied by opposing pairs creates the friction it needs to stay put.
+Thousands of miniscule hairs on their legs create multiple contact points on surfaces (even the smoothest ones), and the force applied by opposing pairs creates the friction it needs to stay put.

-The largest spider in Canada is thought to be the a species of dock spiders, which is closely related to another large species: the wolf spider.
-Dock spiders measure up to nine to 10 centimetres, including leg span.
+The largest spider in Canada is thought to be the species of dock spiders, which is closely related to another large species: the wolf spider.
+Dock spiders measure up to 10 centimetres, including leg span.
 Like their name suggests, they are commonly found near ponds or lakes.
 Despite their menacing size, the spider is harmless and would much rather avoid us.

 Some spider species are more elusive, which adds to the challenge of determining whether they are endangered or simply cryptic in nature.
 For example, the Nature Conservancy of Canada is conducting research to confirm the range and abundance of black purse-web spiders (currently listed as vulnerable).